 - Lower order volumes mean less bargaining power, and competition between suppliers may not be sufficient to generate the same cost savings as volume leveraging.

-- The lower your suppliers’ vested interest is in your business, the less responsive they will be in times of emergency.
+- The lower your suppliers’ stake is in your business, the less responsive they will be in times of emergency.

 - There is more overhead involved in contract negotiation, management, and process execution when you have to deal with multiple suppliers.